Friday's Scottish Gossip

-Scottish Gossip: Kyogo, Celtic, Rangers, Katic, Burnley, Hendry
+Scottish Gossip: Kyogo, Celtic, Ajeti, Rangers, Katic, Burnley, Hendry

 Last updated on .From the section Scottish